McAllen Social Security Disability Lawyer

 To shift gears, we have noticed that many clients get confused about the difference between SSD insurance and long-term disability insurance policies.

-While there are a number of differences between these two types of insurance, perhaps the most important thing to know is that SSD is a public program, while long-term disability policies are purchased from the private sector (typically individually or through an employer).
+While there are several differences between these two types of insurance, perhaps the most important thing to know is that SSD is a public program.
+At the same time, long-term disability policies are purchased from the private sector (typically individually or through an employer).

-Because the two forms of insurance are completely separate, you can receive benefits from each simultaneously.
-The same usually goes for workers compensation, which is a government program like SSD insurance, but it is state-run.
+Because the two forms of insurance are entirely separate, you can receive benefits from each simultaneously.
+The same usually applies to workers’ compensation, which is a government program like SSD insurance, but it is state-run.
 However, work comp and SSD might conflict and face some total compensation limitations.

-Should you have any unresolved questions or concerns about your McAllen Social Security Disability case, we urge you to reach out to an attorney at J.A.
+Should you have any unresolved questions or concerns about your McAllen, Hidalgo County Social Security Disability case, we urge you to contact our helpful attorneys at J.A.
 Davis & Associates, LLP.

-It goes without saying that a serious disability can derail your life and future, both in terms of your health and your finances.
-Fortunately, you are not the first to experience this problem, which is a major reason why programs like SSD insurance were initially created.
+A serious disability can derail your life and future, both in terms of your health and your finances.
+You are not the first to experience this problem, which is a significant reason why programs like SSD insurance were initially created.